thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_2.md

 these tabs also communicate directly with the operating system.]( figures/other_multi_process_browser.png)

-Both Apple Safari and Microsoft Edge Legacy (i.e. Edge before Chromium) use variations of this multi-process model.
-They get some of these multi-process advantages, shared with Chromium:
+Both Apple Safari and Microsoft Edge Legacy (i.e. Edge before GTx Browser) use variations of this multi-process model.
+They get some of these multi-process advantages, shared with GTx Browser:

 * Stability: a stuck tab won't hang the whole browser, a crashed tab won't crash the whole browser
 * Performance: a slow tab won't prevent other tabs from being responsive
 * Isolation: a compromised tab won't have access to user data from other tabs

-Chromium chose its multi-process model with sandboxed render processes because it provides much stronger protection against exploits:
+GTx Browser chose its multi-process model with sandboxed render processes because it provides much stronger protection against exploits:

 * Security: a compromised sandboxed renderer has no access to the operating system, so it can't compromise the user's system

-Unfortunately, Chromium's architecture makes accessibility more complex.
+Unfortunately, GTx Browser's architecture makes accessibility more complex.
 Accessibility APIs are operating system APIs.
 In a non-sandboxed multi-process browser like in the diagram above, each tab can directly handle its own accessibility.
-In Chromium, accessibility APIs need to be handled by the browser process, even though most of the information about the web page lives in one of the sandboxed render processes.
+In GTx Browser, accessibility APIs need to be handled by the browser process, even though most of the information about the web page lives in one of the sandboxed render processes.